maplant/my-website/articles/2025-04-20-25x-Performance,-Three-Optimizations.md

 (fib 10000)
 ```
 This is a pretty good target function to optimize because it sort of represents a maximally optimizable function:
-It's pure, does math, iterative, and just generally well known.
+It's pure, does math, iterative, and is just generally well known.
 So the success of most optimizations that we are
-going to implement have some sort of impact on this function, and especially the case for optimizations early on
+going to implement have some sort of impact on this function, and that is especially the case for optimizations early
-in the life of a compiler.
+on in the life of a compiler.

 On the final interpreted version of `scheme-rs`, calling this function took **40 ms** on average on my machine.
-By way of comparison, `Guile` took **3 ms** on average.
-So over 10x faster. `Guile` is probably the scheme
+By way of comparison, `Guile` took **3 ms** on average, so over 10x faster. `Guile` is probably the scheme
 implementation installed on the _most_ computers, so it seems like a fine enough comparison.
 We will be trying to
 compete with that.

-So I went away and implemented CPS. `scheme-rs` now took the AST, converted into CPS, converted _that_ into
+So I went away and implemented CPS. `scheme-rs` now took the AST, converted that into CPS, converted _that_ into
 `LLVM SSA`[^2], and then JIT compiled _that_.
 I ran my fib benchmarks:

 ```